sotorrent/db-scripts/sotorrent/README.md

-## Importing the SOTorrent data set
+## Importing the SOTorrent dataset

 1. Unzip all CSV and XML files.